wisnunugroho21/jax_kan/README.md

 # jax_kan
-An implementation of Kolmogorov-Arnold Network on JAX
+An implementation of Kolmogorov-Arnold Network on JAX based on https://github.com/srigas/jaxKAN